NSRI-DAL-2025-Project/restful-forensics/README.md

 performed using the DECIPHER package.
 Two functions, AdjustAlignment() and StaggerAlignment() is used and provided as an option for phylogenetic tree construction.
+**Known Issue/s**: PDF of the alignment is automatically being downloaded in the working directory of the repository.
+Output is not properly appearing using the shiny app.

 ### 🌲Phylogenetic Tree